TalanSoft/www-talansoft-com-wiki/VlkSamples/shoe-configurator.md

 When using **[We3D](/vlk/downloads#we3d)**, switch to landscape mode to display the user interface.

-Click on the the different Shoe Designs to preview the Selected Design.
+Click on the the different designs to preview how cool your shoes would look like.
 ![shoe_01](https://cdn2.talansoft.com/ftp/img/shoe_configurator/shoe_01.gif)

-For the First Shoe, this is the custom coloring shoe.
-Select the first image to enter this special mode.
+Select the first shoe thumbnail to get access to a special customization mode where all different parts of the shoe can be configured according to your taste.
 ![shoe_02](https://cdn2.talansoft.com/ftp/img/shoe_configurator/shoe_02.gif)

-When the White dot buttons are revealed, selected any of the white dots to custom that specific part of the shoe.
+Select any of the white dots in order to color that specific part of the shoe.
 ![shoe_03](https://cdn2.talansoft.com/ftp/img/shoe_configurator/shoe_03.gif)

-With the a selected part, you can then choose a color on the right side of the screen.
+Upon selection, you can adjust the color with the right-hand side panel.
 ![shoe_05](https://cdn2.talansoft.com/ftp/img/shoe_configurator/shoe_05.gif)

 # Links